Russell Hobbs: Product development

 Russell was in charge of product development, and Hobbs was the sales director.
 Russell's de facto ultimate safety test for any new product was to pour half a pint of boiling gravy on it.
 In the late 1960s it was chiefly manufacturing automatic electric coffee pots, vapour-controlled electric kettles, and tea makers.

+The design of new jug kettles was shown in a 1983 episode of the BBC 'Science Topics', with Michael Morecroft, with new 1980s kettles being switched off by a thermistor.
+Michael Morecroft joined as Engineering Director in 1978.
+There were 19 in the Engineering team.
+The new plastic jug kettles began around 1983, and won awards from the American Society of Production Engineers.